 With this vivid picture of what you want to achieve in mind, settle down in a quiet and comfortable place;

-- Allow your eyes to close; set aside concerns, imagine putting worries into an old fashioned filing cabinet marked ‘for future consideration’.
+1. Allow your eyes to close - set aside concerns, imagine putting worries into an old fashioned filing cabinet marked ‘for future consideration’.

-- Imagine what it would feel like if all your muscles began to relax; start with the skin of your scalp, and then allow the muscles around your eyes and your jaw to relax too; then your neck and shoulders, down through your arms, chest, back and stomach - down through your waist and thighs; all the way down to the tips of your toes - all the muscles of your body relaxing and letting go.
+3. Imagine what it would feel like if all your muscles began to relax - start with the skin of your scalp, and then allow the muscles around your eyes and your jaw to relax too; then your neck and shoulders, down through your arms, chest, back and stomach - down through your waist and thighs; all the way down to the tips of your toes - all the muscles of your body relaxing and letting go.

-- Imagine that you are at the top of a gentle slope in an area of beautiful countryside - picture it as you wish; perhaps you are making your way down a country lane, or maybe you are walking down towards a beach.
-Whatever you choose, just picture a warm and pleasant day: beautiful sights and sounds, wild flowers, the chirping of birds, the scent of woodlands - whatever you find most pleasing.
+4. Imagine that you are at the top of a gentle slope in an area of beautiful countryside - picture it as you wish; perhaps you are making your way down a country lane, or maybe you are walking down towards a beach.
+Whatever you choose, just picture a warm and pleasant day: beautiful sights and sounds, wildflowers, the chirping of birds, the scent of woodlands - whatever you find most pleasing.
 Enjoy a peaceful daydream as you envisage yourself walking down and down this gentle path, and with each imaginary step you take, just allow yourself to become more and more relaxed.
-Allow pleasant images to drift through you mind.
+Allow pleasant images to drift through your mind.